-Julian Assange Interview: ‘The Guardian’ Responsible For Publishing Fake News About WikiLeaks Founder
+Julian Assange Interview: ‘The Guardian’ Responsible For Publishing Fake News About WikiLeaks Founder, Says Journalist

 The first point was written in the title, Julian Assange’s “guarded praise of Trump.”

-The second fabricated point of the La Republica Julian Assange interview touched on the Russian hacking claim from U.S. intelligence.
+The second fabricated point of the la Reppublica Julian Assange interview touched on the Russian hacking claim from U.S. intelligence.
 Jacobs wrote that Assange and Putin had a long history with one another, citing a group of 2012 interviews conducted by Assange on Russian-friendly media outlet RT as the evidence of their close relationship.

-After pushing this idea of friendly relations between Assange and Putin, Jacobs claimed that during La Republica’s Julian Assange interview, the WikiLeads founder suggested that his organization, which publicized thousands of DNC emails, wasn’t needed in a country such as Russia because their government isn’t nearly as corrupt as the U.S.
+After pushing this idea of friendly relations between Assange and Putin, Jacobs claimed that during la Reppublica‘s Julian Assange interview, the WikiLeaks founder suggested that his organization, which publicized thousands of DNC emails, wasn’t needed in a country such as Russia because their government isn’t nearly as corrupt as the U.S.

-But Julian never said this, and this is not just according to Glenn Greenwald, but to La Republica writer Stefania Maurizi, who traveled to London herself to conduct the Julian Assange interview.
+But Julian never said this, and this is not just according to Glenn Greenwald, but to la Reppublica writer Stefania Maurizi, who traveled to London herself to conduct the Julian Assange interview.

 .@greekemmy @NOH8ER I don't need apologies from #Guardian.I just need fair reporting